UGA-CAID/.github/profile/README.md

 * Python
 * Nvidia Drivers (GPUs are typically required for our code)
-* In addition, please follow the requirements of each individual project
+* In addition, please follow the requirements of each individual project.

 ## Help